Flagsmith/flagsmith/docs/docs/advanced-use/flag-management.md

 ## Flag Defaults

 By default, when you create a feature with a value and enabled state it acts as a default for your other Environments.
-In the Project Settings page, you have the option of enabling this setting.
-It forces the user to create a Feature before setting its values per Environment.
+In the Project Settings page, you have the option of enabling the setting 'Prevent flag defaults' to prevent this behaviour.
+When this setting is enabled the user is not able to provide defaults when creating the feature.
+The feature will be created with an empty value and will be turned off in all environments.
+Users are then required to modify the state / value of the feature in each environment individually.

 ## Comparing Flags